brown-ccv/egyptology-viz/README.md

 ### Datasets
 The most up-to-date dataset in a shared folder on Google Drive.
 Currently, if that dataset is to be retrieved, it will be manually downloaded from that location as a csv file.
 This constitutes the raw dataset which is found in the `assets` directory as `raw_pyramid_data.csv`.
 This version of the dataset is formatted in a way that suits some particular organizational workflows, but it is not in an ideal format for data analysis.
 A more analysis-ready version of the dataset can be found in `assets/normalized_pyramid_data.csv`, which was created from the raw dataset by way of the cleanup script (see [here](#cleanup)).

+### Package Management

+#### Installation

+This project makes use of Poetry for package management.
+In order to install a compatible version of Poetry, Python version 3.9 or greater must be installed on your system.
+Poetry can be installed by following the instructions on [its official website](https://python-poetry.org/docs/#installation).

+To resolve the project's dependencies, navigate to the top level of the directory and run

+`poetry install`

+#### Running files

+Once complete, cells in Jupyter notebooks can be run within a given notebook without using Poetry.
+However, the scripts used to generate completed visuals will require poetry in order to run properly.
+To run a script, run

+`poetry run python path/to/script`

+or

+`poetry run python3 path/to/script`

+depending on how your system refers to your Python version in its `PATH`.

+#### Adding new dependencies

+When a new dependency is added to the project, it can be added to Poetry by way of `pyproject.toml` by running

+`poetry add name-of-dependency`

 ### Cleanup
 The dataset cleanup script can be found in the `src/cleanup/cleanup_script.py` file.
 An extensive description of the program and its functions can be found in the docstrings written in the script itself.
 To summarize, it is a script specifically tailored to the typical normalization needs of our Old Kingdom pyramid dataset.
 Each function can be executed individually either by way of a command-line interface, or by way of a csv file that can be provided to the program in lieu of CLI input.
 The CLI would be preferable if the user wanted to perform iterative modifications to a dataset, or if they wanted to only perform a few minor modifications quickly.
 The csv file - which lists each desired function and its inputs - would be preferable for performing routine modifications on a new version of the dataset that had minor updates, or any other series of modifications that would be too laborious and error-prone to manually type out in the CLI.
 Irrespective of the selected approach, the final, (relatively) normalized dataset should then be stored as `assets/normalized_pyramid_data.csv`.